mazerakham/mazerakham/README.md

 ## Hi there 👋

+I am a mathematician who uses software to understand the world around me better and sometimes to make money.

 <!--
 **mazerakham/mazerakham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.